Direct Democracy Movement

 Direct Democracy – The Simple Solution

 A growing number of nations and localities recognise the benefits that voters bring to their policy-making process and have adopted direct democracy.
-In general, they retain the existing representative system to "manage" day-to-day matters, but also use two tried, tested and simple voting tools to top-up the half-full democracy tank.
+In general, they retain the existing representative system to "manage" day-to-day matters, but also use three tried, tested and simple voting tools to top-up the half-full democracy tank.
 These are:

 1. The Referendum